Synthetify/synthetify-landing/src/blogPosts/whETX-whFTT.md

 ---
-title: "$whETH & $whFTT are now available as new collateral"
+title: "$whETH & $whFTT are now available as new collateral 🛡️"
 date: "2021-11-4 12:00:00"
 description: "Now you can use ETH and FTT in the Solana ecosystem!"
 image: "/blog/whETH-whFTT/whFTT_whETH1.png"